for-the-new-order/for-the-new-order.github.io/_pages/rules/rules-index.md

 permalink: /rules/
 ---

-Following are the rules, or compilation of rules, that will be used in my Star Wars/Genesys campaign **For the New Order**.

 ## Campaign Theme

 Star Wars Imperial Security Bureau Agents: New Order fanatics!

 The story begins right after the Empire Strikes Back.

-The game will run as fast as possible, based on the story flow and player choices, with high XP rewards for fast evolution/climax.
+The game will run as fast as possible, based on the story flow and player choices.

 ## Core rules